Dorset Joint Railway

 Stop arms were painted red with a vertical white stripe on the front, white with a vertical black stripe on the rear.
 Spectacle plates originally displayed red and white aspects, but the white was replaced by green by about 1895.
 During the SR period a few examples appeared of stop arms which had a large black ring fixed to their front face.
 Although this style had been used extensively by the S&DJR for subsidiary arms, the use for main running signals was limited and confined to signals controlling movements to or from goods lines.
 All known S&DJR examples are listed in RailWest in a separate Register of Ringed Arms.

-No specific information is available on the early style of distant arms but probably this followed the general British development.
-Originally identical to stop arms, from 1872 distant arms were distinguished by a V-notch cut in the end and later the vertical white stripe was replaced by a white chevron; the rear appears to have retained a stripe even when the front changed to a chevron.
+Distant arms.
+There is no specific information is available on the early style of distant arms but probably this followed the general British development.
+Originally identical to stop arms, from 1872 distant arms were distinguished by a V-notch cut in the end and later the vertical white stripe on the front was replaced by a white chevron; the rear appears to have retained a black stripe even when the front changed to a chevron.
 From about 1925/7 onwards all distant arms would have been re-painted in the new standard of yellow with a black chevron on the front and white with a black chevron on the rear.
-Spectacle plates originally displayed red and white aspects, but the white was replaced by green by about 1895 and eventually the red aspect was superseded by yellow at the same that the arms were repainted yellow.
+Spectacle plates originally displayed red and white aspects, but the white was replaced by green by about 1895 and eventually the red aspect was superseded by yellow at the same time that the arms were repainted yellow.

 Note: although not strictly of relevance to the S&DJR, it may be useful to mention here the Coligny-Welch indicator.
 This device, which was fitted to distant signals by some railway companies, showed an illuminated white chevron next to the main signal aspect as a mimic for the notched end of the distant arm.
 The L&SWR was fitting these indicators to its distant signals in the Wimborne and Poole areas in the early 1900s, yet curiously there is no evidence that they were ever used by the S&DJR.
 The only signal actually on S&DJR lines known to have been fitted was the Down Distant for Broadstone, which of course was a L&SWR signal-box anyway.
 Coligny-Welch indicators became superfluous and were removed when the red aspect on distant arms was changed to yellow.

 S&DJR 'Calling On' and 'Shunt Ahead' signals took the form of a full-size arm painted red with a white spot, surmounted by a black ring, the reverse being painted white with a black spot (PRSS Plate 81).
-(Note: usually the S&DJR seems to have described all such signals simply as "Shunt By" signals, regardless of their function.)
-In the SR period a few appear to have been renewed as a LQ arm, painted red with a broad horizontal white band and bearing a large red 'C' or 'S' on their face; the reverse was painted white with a broad horizontal black band.
-In later years some were renewed as smaller UQ arms painted in the same style; some of these bore a large red 'S' on their face while others had an indicator attached to the post which, when the arm was 'off', showed an illuminated 'C', 'S' or 'W' to denote their function ("Calling On', 'Shunt Ahead' or 'Warning').
-In such cases the main arm was renewed also as an UQ arm.
 All known examples are listed in RailWest in a separate Register of Ringed Arms.
+(Note: the S&DJR seems to have described all such signals simply as "Shunt By" signals, regardless of their function, eg "Shunt By Down Home" etc.) In the SR period some were renewed as a LQ arm, painted red with a broad horizontal white band and bearing a large red 'C' or 'S' on their face; the reverse was painted white with a broad horizontal black band.
+In later years some were renewed as smaller UQ arms painted in the same style; some of these bore a large red 'S' on their face while others had an indicator attached to the post which, when the arm was 'off', showed an illuminated 'C', 'S' or 'W' to denote their function ('Calling On', 'Shunt Ahead' or 'Warning').
+Details of these LQ and UQ replacement arms are included in the Register of Ringed Arms.
+At locations where a subsidiary arm was converted to UQ the alteration appears to have coincided with the conversion of the main arm from LQ to UQ.

 For 'wrong direction' movements over running lines a special 'wrong-road' signal was used which had a full-size arm in the shape of an elongated 'X', often referred to as a 'bow-tie' arm (PRSS Plate 83).
 This pattern of arm was peculiar to installations by the signalling contractors Stevens & Sons and was not unique to the S&DJR, but sadly it is often described incorrectly as such in many publications.
 Although the 'wrong road' signal is perhaps the most well-known feature of S&DJR signalling, only five examples are known to have existed on the line.
 More details about these signals can be found in a separate RailWest page.